Non-Academic Mandatory Training

 Bully Prevention/Criminal Youth Gang Identification Training (Contact: Brian N. Moore)

-Child abuse and child safety awareness, prevention, detection, and reporting (Contact: Susan Haberstroh)
+Child abuse and child safety awareness, prevention, detection, and reporting (Contact: Jennifer Davis)

-NAMC-CSA: Stewards of Children (in person only) – 1 hour credit (Please fill out the NAMC-CSA form under General Information and provide to DOE to set up a section)
+NAMC-CSA: Stewards of Children (2019-20) (virtual format - provided by Beau Biden Foundation) – 1 hour credit (Please fill out the NAMC-CSA form under General Information and provide to DOE to set up a section) Available

 Child Abuse Posters with toll-free numbers